-- Coordinate with your roommates so you don’t bring unnecessary duplicates.
+- Consider what you actually need to buy / pack for college and coordinate with your roommates so you don’t bring unnecessary duplicates.
 You’ll both save money and space.

 - It’s always really useful to have a set of reusable utensils, a water bottle, and a small container for left-overs in your backpack.

 - Learn the rules for disposing of waste on campus.
 Note: they may be different from the rules in your hometown!

 - During residence hall move-in, bring cardboard boxes, styrofoam, packing peanuts, and bubble wrap to the loading dock to be recycled.

 - Wash your laundry only when you have a full load, and consider rewearing items that are still fresh to cut back on the number of wash cycles you need to do.